 - PSEO funding is not available for remedial courses or classes with course specific fees that exceed $100.

 - PSEO students cannot enroll in more than 16 credits per term.

-- Your PSEO books need to be returned to the BSU PSEO Coordinator in the Admissions office.
-Students may be charged a used book price if their PSEO books are not returned to the BSU PSEO Coordinator at the end of the term.
+- Your PSEO books need to be returned to the BSU Bookstore at the end of the semester.
+Students may not be allowed to register for the next term and can be charged a used book price if their PSEO books are not returned to the BSU Bookstore.